 Submit the appeal as soon as possible to give the college ample time to review your request and provide you with a decision.
 Make sure you consider when your deposit/decision deadline is–and send in your appeal letter at least two weeks before this date.

 If your deadline has already passed (and you’ve made your deposit), it’s still possible to appeal on the basis of changed financial circumstances, but of course, you will have less leverage.

 How long will it take for me to receive an appeal decision?

 The timing will depend on the college, their review process, and how close you are to the deposit deadline.
 But generally, it should take one to four weeks.
 If you’re worried about the timing, you can contact the college’s financial aid office to confirm how long the process should take.
 However, note that the financial aid office is likely pretty busy, so try to give them two weeks from when you submitted your appeal before you check in.

 What if they still don’t give me enough financial aid money?

-Or if you just want help understanding your college budget, check out our free College Cost Insights & Appeal product.
+Or, if you just want help understanding your college budget, check out our free College Cost Insights & Appeal product.

-Curious about other financial aid resources?
+Want more financial aid resources?